Paraná River, Basin and Delta (South America)

 Map showing the location of the Paraná River

 From its confluence with the Iguaçu River to its junction with the Paraguay River, the Alto Paraná continues as the frontier between Paraguay and Argentina.
-When it is joined by the Paraguay, it becomes the lower Paraná and commences to flow only through Argentine territory.
+When it is joined by the Paraguay River, it becomes the lower Paraná and commences to flow only through Argentine territory.

 Among the many arms of the river are the Paraná Pavón, the Paraná Ibicuy, the Paraná de las Palmas, the Paraná Guazú and the smaller Paraná Miní and Paraná Bravo.